Endpoints

 -

-Add Provider Secret (Optional but Recommended)
+Add Stripe Webhook Secret (Optional but Recommended)

-- Enter your provider’s webhook signing secret
+- Enter your Stripe webhook signing secret

 - This enables signature verification for incoming webhooks